albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Read the chapters below if you find the behavior confusing (i.e. map jumping unexpectedly).
 Otherwise leave the default values.

-See :doc:`FLIGHTPLANCENTER` for general information about aircraft centering while flying.
+See :doc:`AIRCRAFTCENTER` for general information about aircraft centering while flying.

 .. _simulator-aircraft-center-wp: